Great cousins of beiges and greiges, taupes are relatively new and undoubtedly, one of the trendiest in the interior design market today.

 Even if they look similar, note that they may either differ in reflectivity or the undertones!

 So, the two closely related examples are SW 7505 Stone Lion and SW 9612 Perfect Khaki.

 Comparatively lighter than Tony Taupe, Stone Lion has an LRV of 38 – making it fall on the very dark end of the scale.

 It has deep red undertones – thus, exhibiting a very warm texture all day long!

 However, you can use it as accent!

-Grab a sample stick-on square of Stone Lion here to see how the color will look in your living spaces.
+Grab some stick-on samples of both these colors here to see how the color will look in your living spaces.

 Tony Taupe Vs Perfect Khaki

 An ‘interior only’ paint alternative, you can absolutely use it in your home as far as you pair it with lighter beiges and whites!

 This color has an LRV of 38 – hence, remember to be careful around the amount of paint you intend to use in your space.